Contact us

 The electrification of vehicles, buildings and industry has been accelerating and is also creating significant incremental power demand.
 How much additional power will each of these expanding use cases require over the coming years and what will be the challenges to implementation?
 Will the new administration's renewed emphasis on fossil fuels result in a slowdown in electrification?

-Finally, the reversal of Biden Administration policies hostile to crypto and the pursuit of a national crypto reserve by the new administration have spurred a resurgence of the crypto markets and mining activity, adding to the need for more industrial scale power.
-How can these needs be integrated with the foregoing use cases?
+Finally, the reversal of Biden Administration policies hostile to crypto by the new administration have spurred a resurgence of the crypto markets and mining activity, adding to the need for more industrial scale power.
+This adds another variable to the complex picture.

 DISCUSSION PANELS